Karen Moss – Executive Director and Founder

 Isabel has a degree in Town and Regional Planning from the University of Pretoria, and an Advanced Certificate in Leadership from the University of Cape Town’s Business school.

-Her contribution to STEPS is to interpret information and ensure accountability so we effectively achieve our programme goals and plans for expansion.
+Her contribution to Steps is to facilitate the smooth running of internal office systems, to interpret all internal and external information and ensure accountability so we effectively achieve our programme goals and plans for expansion.

 Angela Sutherland – Financial Manager